cogitovirus/cogitovirus/README.md

-### Hi! 👋
+### Hi!
-- 🔭 I am currently working on my personal projects.
+- I am currently working on my personal projects.
-- 📚 I write about engineering, quality, data engineering, and other topics I’m interested in.
+- I also write about engineering, quality, data engineering, and other topics I’m interested in.
-- ⚡ Make sure to visit my website https://cogitovirus.com and add yourself to the mailing list (available through Substack space)!
+- Make sure to visit my website https://cogitovirus.com and add yourself to the mailing list (available through Substack space)!

 Thanks for dropping by!